YaleDHLab/dhlab-site/_news/2021-07-07-program-manager.md

 teaser: |
   Join the Yale Digital Humanities Lab (DHLab) team as the Digital Humanities Program Manager!
 This full-time position is located within Sterling Memorial Library.
 ---

+*UPDATE: Please note that this position has been filled; the DHLab is excited to welcome Kayla Shipp as our new Program Manager in August 2022.*

 Join the Yale Digital Humanities Lab (DHLab) team as the Digital Humanities Program Manager!